lix2ng/qr123/README.md

 2. Numeric mode is just for numbers, might be useful in some cases.

 3. Alphanumeric mode supports numbers, upper case A-Z and a limited selection of punctuation marks, making it good for basic URLs.
-Had this mode adopted BASE64 encoding (the URL-safe variant) it would be much more useful.
+Had this mode adopted Base64 encoding (the URL-safe variant) it would be much more useful.

 4. Binary mode: totally transparent, byte for byte without any internal encoding.

 This choice is based on their usefulness.
-Since any lower case letter in the data means we have to use binary mode anyway, I leave other modes for now until they are needed.
+Since any lower case letter in the data means we have to use binary mode anyway, I leave other modes to the future when they are needed.

 ### 4. Fixed data mask